This post may contain affiliate links. Please read our disclosure policy.

 Grilling steak is one of my all time favorite summer activities.
 That’s right, I said activity!
 I love to grill anything really, from meat to veggies to dessert, but steaks… a nice grilled steak is just summertime perfection to me and this steak marinade I’m about to share with you takes it over the top.

-A good marinade is comprised of a few specific elements:
+A good marinade is comprised of a few specific elements.
+These elements add flavor, tenderize the meat and help to keep your steak nice and juicy.

-Now it’s time for my favorite part – the FLAVOR!
-For steak you want a nice, rich flavor, which will come from a combination of soy sauce, Worcestershire and garlic.
+- Now it’s time for my favorite part – the FLAVOR!
+For steak you want a nice, rich flavor, which comes from a combination of soy sauce, Worcestershire and garlic.
 I like to balance that all out with a little honey for sweetness and caramelization.

-Steaks can be left in the marinade for up to 5 days, but you want to marinate them for at least 6 hours to allow all that rich goodness to penetrate the meat, tenderize and add flavor.
+- Steaks can be left in the marinade for up to a day, but you want to marinate them for at least 6 hours to allow all that rich goodness to penetrate the meat, tenderize and add flavor.
 I love how versatile this steak marinade is – it will work with pretty much any type of steak from strips to sirloins to filet mignon!

 Now that you know the basics of grilling steak, you’re ready to make your steak marinade and get to grilling!
 This marinade is enough for up to 4 medium sized steaks.